Applying for Probate

 Obtaining a grant of representation

-To start the probate process, a grant of representation may be required.
+To start the probate process (applying for probate), a grant of representation may be required.
 In some cases, notably, when there is a small estate or very little cash remaining in bank accounts, banks may release sums without a grant of representation.
 For larger, more valuable estates, a grant will be needed.
 To obtain the grant of representation, you must submit an application as the next of kin or the named executor.

 You can do this independently or hire a solicitor.
 The grant of representation will allow you legal access to the person’s assets, including their bank account.
 Without this approval, you’re likely to find it incredibly difficult to manage the estate and divide up the assets.